wakeupdanila/hardening-script/README.md

 ## Usage

-Clone and navigate to project repository.
+Clone the project repository and navigate to it.

 ```bash
 git clone https://github.com/wakeupdanila/hardening-script.git